Comox Road Sewer Project

 Cost and Funding:

-The total construction costs are $2.7M to be funded from a combination of long-term borrowing and reserves.
+The $2.7M construction costs are funded from a combination of long-term borrowing and reserves.

 Project Status: